GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 When the port is unprotected (`none`), SteelShield forwards any traffic without checking or filtering it.

-You can find the Protocol assignment right next to the port specification under Vessel » Settings » Containers » Container Ports.
+You can find the Protocol assignment to the right of the port specification under Vessel » Settings » Containers » Container Ports.
 It is the same for ArmadaSets, Armadas and Formations.

 ![game-server-ports.png](images/game-server-ports.png)